-It claims – with some justification – to have made a bigger shift to web-based reporting than any other paper.
-As of December 2009 its website attracted more traffic than any other British newspaper (though it’s since been overtaken by the Daily Mail), and it’s now available in several formats for handheld devices, including iPhone, iPad, Windows Phone, Android and Kindle as well as a mobile site.
+It claims—with some justification—to have made a bigger shift to web-based reporting than any other paper.
+As of December 2009 its website attracted more traffic than any other British newspaper (though it’s since been overtaken by the Daily Mail), and it’s now available in several formats for handheld devices, including iPhone, iPad, Windows Phone, Android (smartphone and tablet), BlackBerry and Kindle as well as a mobile site.
+E-editions are also available by paid subscription.
 On the other hand, it’s also been consistently loss-making in recent years.

 In its early days as a national newspaper it picked up a reputation for containing typesetting errors, which also earned it the affectionate (or contemptuous) nickname of The Grauniad from Private Eye.